pauljickling/notes/devops/cloud/aws/ebs.md

 `mount <filesystem name> <path/to/directory>`

-Note that this command will not persist between reboots, it's more useful as a quick sanity check to make sure it is configured the way you want.
+Note that this command will not persist between reboots.
 To persist between reboots you will want to edit the `/etc/fstab` file.
 A mount entry will look like this:

 `<filesystem name> <path/to/directory> <filesystem type> defaults 0 2`